Adversarial machine learning: Black box attacks

-Black box attacks in adversarial machine learning assumes that the adversary can only get outputs for provided inputs and has no knowledge of the model structure or parameters.
+Black box attacks in adversarial machine learning assume that the adversary can only get outputs for provided inputs and has no knowledge of the model structure or parameters.
 In this case, the adversarial example is generated either using a model created from scratch, or without any model at all (excluding the ability to query the original model).
-In either case, the objective of these attacks are to create adversarial examples that are able to transfer to the black box model in question.
+In either case, the objective of these attacks is to create adversarial examples that are able to transfer to the black box model in question.